-$G^{t-1}$ contains a $C_{k_i+1}$, namely by taking $P_i$ together with the edge $xv_i$.
-Thus $k_i\le 3$ by Lemma~\ref{L-Good}.
-Also $k_i\ne 2$, since this would contradict $xv_i$ not being contained in a triangle.
-Since $k_1+k_2=2k\ge 4$, we must have, say, $k_1=3$.
 Let $C=v_1abx$ be the 4-cycle formed from $P_1$ and $xv_1$.
 If, say, $ab$ were contained in a triangle $abc$, then we must have $c=v_1$ or $c=x$, as otherwise $v_1acbx$ defines a $C_5$ in $G^{t-1}$.
 But if $c=v_1$ or $x$, then $v_1x$ is contained in a triangle, a contradiction.
 A similar analysis shows that no edge of $C$ is contained in a triangle.
 This is only possible if $B(G^{t-1})$ consists of two edges of $C$ that are not both incident to $x$, as otherwise one of $ab$ and $v_1a$ would be contained in a triangle.
 In particular, two of the edges $\{xv_1,xv_2,xb\}$ are not in $B(G^{t-1})$, and we conclude that at least one of these edges must be contained in a triangle.
 But we have assumed that none of these edges are in triangles, a contradiction.
 We conclude that $v_1v_2$ is a legal move to play.

 Note that at least one of the edges $xv_1$ and $xv_2$ must be in $B(G^{t-1})$, as otherwise $G^{t-1}- B(G^{t-1})$ would not have all good vertices (namely, $x$ would not be a good vertex).
 Since $v_1x$, $v_2x$, and the new edge $v_1v_2$ are contained in a triangle of $G^t$, the set $B(G^t):=B(G^{t-1})\sm \{v_1x,v_2x\}$ shows that $G^t$ is 1-good as desired. \end{proof}